SUMMER EXHIBITIONS

 Handmade Tables, Benches and Stools

 Our specialities include benches, stools and large single plank dining tables made from slabs of home-grown / locally sourced oak, ash and Cedar of Lebanon.
+For more information please contact us by email.

 Location : How to Find Us